The Easiest Ways to Get More Repeat Customers

 Tools that help you understand and engage your customers.Get Started

 First and foremost, some magic.
-Because everything’s hooked up to Square’s point-of-sale system, Square Customer Engagement has your customer lists loaded up and ready to go—with key information like when people last visited last and what they bought.
+Because everything’s hooked up to Square’s point-of-sale system, your Customer Directory has your customer lists loaded up and ready to go—with key information like when people last visited last and what they bought.
 This means no more entering customer information from clipboards on the countertop — which is a huge time-saver, to say the least.
-You can also import your customer lists from other tools.
-But we also take things one step further, and automagically segment your customer lists into three groups — loyal, casual, or lapsed.
-All this data helps you be more strategic about how to entice certain people to come back in.
+(You can also import your customer lists from other tools.)

 Data is knowledge is power.
 So it’s worth pouring over all the insights available in Square Customer Engagement.
 For one, you can see the breakdown of how many of your customers are regular, casual, or lapsed.
 For another, you can dig deeper to spot customer trends.
 The Insights tab of Square Customer Engagement features some key intel like how often your customers come in, how much they spend, and what they buy.
 All this information can help you make key decisions about how you run your business — and bring more people in.